Thairath Online

 PM2.5 Dust Causes Fatigue: 5 Ways Office Workers Can Combat Brain Fog During the Day

-Why does PM2.5 dust cause fatigue?
+Why does PM2.5 dust make us feel fatigued?

-1. Drink "very cold water" and avoid caffeine.
+1. Drink "ice-cold water" and avoid caffeine

-2. Practice the "4-7-8" breathing technique to increase blood oxygen.
+2. Practice the "4-7-8" breathing technique to increase blood oxygen

 PM2.5 dust causes shallow breathing unconsciously, reducing oxygen supply to the brain.
 Try the 4-7-8 breathing method.